lidavidm/guile-rs/README.md

 configuration language.

 However, it has proven to be rather.. tricky.
 GNU Guile has a really _weird_ way of exposing its API.
-I have yet to cleanly bindto it.
+I have yet to cleanly bind to it.

 I've put it on hold from my side for now, but if anyone has any thoughts on improvements -- do let me know!
 I want this crate to